428. Rory vs. Alastair: Are we spending too much on defence?

 You would need to make air quality in the centre of Leeds or the centre of London what it should be to stop what are still tens of thousands of preventable deaths every year.

 Air pollution in the UK estimated to cause between 28,000 and 43 deaths annually and worldwide at 6.7 million.
+Yeah.

-So 28 to 43,000 deaths annually.
+So 28,000 to 43,000 deaths annually.

 But it is something to do with the way we calculate things.

-I mean I suppose it's partly the moral hazard that maybe we think that somebody dying of preventable obesity, the 82,000 people who die every year from preventable obesity, that's somehow
+I mean, I suppose it's partly the moral hazard that maybe we think that somebody dying of preventable obesity, the 82,000 people who die every year from preventable obesity, that's somehow

-their fault, whereas maybe somebody going into hospital after a car crash isn't their fault and therefore we expect the state to do one thing and we don't expect the state to do the other.
+their fault, whereas maybe somebody going into hospital after a car crash isn't their fault.
+And therefore, we expect the state to do one thing and we don't expect the state to do the other.

 I mean, it's all very well talking quickly about stopping mothers from drinking or smoking during pregnancy or sending people into an elderly person's home to nail down their carpet and get the right glasses prescription so they can read their medicine bottles properly so they don't end up in hospital or falling over.